-EXCELLENT SWIMMING in warm sulphur water is afforded EXCELLENT SWIMMING in warm sulphur water is afforded at Banff Springs Hotel, which has its own large and beautiful open-air pool.
-Here, where the temperatures of the summer air and the water are delightfully blended and spring diving-boards offer opportunity for sport to expert swimmers, the sloping depth of the bath gives confidence to beginners at the shallow end; while the cold fresh water pool adjacent to the warm bath provides an invigorating plungs.
+Excellent swimming in warm sulphur water is afforded at Banff Springs Hotel, which has its own large and beautiful open-air pool.
+Here, where the temperatures of the summer air and the water are delightfully blended and spring diving-boards offer opportunity for sport to expert swimmers, the sloping depth of the bath gives confidence to beginners at the shallow end; while the cold fresh water pool adjacent to the warm bath provides an invigorating plunge.